utkarshcmu/grafana.org/content/blog/2017-03-24-kubernetes-app.md

 ## Alert Example - Pod Restarts

-Alerts are not included in the app but all the data needed to create useful alerts is there.
+Alert dashboards are not included in the app but all the data needed to create useful alerts is there.
 If you only create one alert for Kubernetes then it should be Pod Restarts.
 Previously in this article, we mentioned that Kubernetes is self-healing which can hide potential problems.
 In our experience, the best indicator that something is wrong is when pods have unscheduled restarts.

 Pod restarts is collected by the kubestate collector and is available as a series in Graphite:

 `snap.yourk8scluster.grafanalabs.kubestate.container.*.*.*.*.status.restarts`

-A simple alert that alerts if this is greater than zero is highly recommended, especially for new clusters with potential configuration problems.
+A simple alert that checks if this is greater than zero is highly recommended, especially for new clusters with potential configuration problems.

 ## Snap Collectors